Roombeek

 Roombeek ([ˈroːmbeːk]) is a working-class suburb of the Dutch city of Enschede.
-It made international headlines due to the Enschede fireworks warehouse disaster (Dutch, "Vuurwerkramp") on May 13, 2000.
+It made international headlines due to the Enschede fireworks warehouse disaster (Dutch, "Vuurwerkramp") on 13 May 2000.
 The warehouse explosion in Roombeek caused 23 deaths, and wounded 947 people.

-Around 400 homes were destroyed, and 1500 were seriously damaged by the fireworks explosion.
+Around 400 homes were destroyed, and 1,500 were seriously damaged by the fireworks explosion.

 Prior, there were already plans for a major renovation of the district.
 Many old factory complexes are now renovated and suitable for living, work, and cultural activities.
-A location along the Roombeek waterway was dedicated as a memorial to the four firefighters who died in the Enschede fireworks disaster.
+A location along the Roombeek waterway was dedicated as a memorial to the four firefighters who died in the fireworks disaster.